aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### The man with the hammer

-A Munger's favorite, this fallacy warns about how having only a limited set of mental models will encourage you to use the _wrong_ one for the job.
+A Charlie Munger's favorite, this fallacy warns about how having only a limited set of mental models will encourage you to use the _wrong_ one for the job.
 Somehow, this relates to [availability bias](#availability-bias) since "shinier", more available tools will lure you into thinking they are the most appropriate.

 This is the reason why I am collecting _several_ tools here and why I like learning from unfamiliar disciplines (e.g., biology, systems thinking,